belamu/kanthaus.online/user/pages/40.governance/90.minutes/2020-05-11_CoMe/item.md

   - If you don't want to take notes yourself ask someone else to take care of that.
 (This pad can easily be used to read from and write in simultaneously.)
   - Go through the ordered points in order, even if nothing has changed.
 (They are arranged to try and get the most relevant information to most people.)
   - Feel welcome to moderate conversation if off-topic or too detailed.
 (Are listeners interested?
 Are speakers satisfied?
 Can you identify a sub-group?)
   - Try to finish the meeting before 11:00.
-(There is always more to talk about and it's important for people to know that CoMes don't take forever.)
+(There is always more to talk about and it's important for people to know that CoMes don't take forever.)476491
   - Leave the room once the meeting has ended.
 (This sends a clear signal to everyone else that they can also leave and get on with their day.)
   - Take care that the meeting minutes will be put to kanthaus.online.
 (If you don't know how to do it, ask someone to help you with it.
 But do it today!)
   - Maybe these notes helps you to do it by your own: Github-Link: https://github.com/kanthaus/kanthaus.online/tree/master/user/pages/40.governance/90.minutes Steps: 1) Click "Create new file" 2) Type as Name "year-months-day_CoMe/item.md" example: 2020-03-02_CoMe/item.md 3) Copy CoMe-minutes from the "Bearbeiten Modus" (black window) 4) Click "Commit new file" That´s it!
 After a few minutes the CoMe-minutes should appear on the website.